 [fig:ratio]

-Different TSC Masking Strategies To quantitatively verify the rationality of the emotional word prediction task, we compare the experimental results of different TSC masking strategies: randomly mask the 10%, 20%, and 30% words, as well as mask all emotional words in each TSC.
+Different TSC Masking Strategies To quantitatively verify the rationality of the emotional word prediction task, we compare the experimental results of different TSC masking strategies by randomly masking 10%, 20%, or 30% of the words, and by masking all emotional words in each TSC.

-As shown in Table 3, the pre-trained representation performs worse on video emotion recognition tasks as the number of masking words increases.
-That is because the increase of masking words reduces text semantics, causing the pre-training task to focus more on text semantic understanding.
-Moreover, the emotional word masking strategy obtain the best performance on video emotion recognition, which shows that our word prediction task is emotion-oriented and effective in emotional representation learning.
+As shown in Table 3, as the number of masked words increases, the pre-trained representation performs more poorly on video emotion recognition tasks.
+That is because text semantics are reduced, so the pre-training task must emphasize text semantic understanding.
+The emotional word masking strategy yields the best performance on video emotion recognition, indicating that our word prediction task is emotion oriented and effective in emotional representation learning.

-Weights of Two TSC-based Pre-training Tasks As claimed in Eq. [eq: final loss], the importance of the two TSC-based pre-training tasks, i.e., emotional words and appearing time predicting, are weighed by two parameters λw and λt.
-We perform an ablation study on different ratios of λw and λt and the experimental results are shown in Fig. 4.
+Weighting the Pre-training Tasks As seen in Eq. [eq: final loss], the importance of the two TSC-based pre-training tasks (emotional word prediction and appearing time prediction) are weighted by two parameters λw and λt.
+We perform an ablation study on different ratios of λw and λt; experimental results are shown in Fig. 4.

-From this figure, we have two major observations.
-First, the performance of models roughly follows the trend of increasing first and then decreasing as the proportion of the second loss grows.
-It reaches a peak when λt:λw is 1:1.
-Both the emotional word and appearing time predicting tasks have equal contributions to affective video representation learning.
-Second, there is a performance gap between the results with either single pre-training task and the results with both two tasks.
-This is because that the two TSC-based pre-training tasks have different focuses.
-The emotional word prediction task provide auxiliary supervisions for the multimodal representation learning, while the appearing time prediction task forces this learning to focus on the appearing temporal segment of TSC.
+This figure reveals two trends.
+First, the performance increases first and then decreases as the proportion of the second loss grows.
+It reaches a peak when λt:λw is 1:1, and the emotional word and appearing time prediction tasks contribute equally to affective video representation learning.
+Secondly, there is a performance gap between the model with a single pre-training task and the model with both tasks.
+This is because the two TSC-based pre-training tasks have different focuses.
+The emotional word prediction task provides auxiliary supervision for multimodal representation learning, while the appearing time prediction task forces the learning to focus on the appearing temporal segment of TSC.

 [tab:Comparison3]

 Video Emotion Recognition Accuracy (%) Comparison with Other Methods.
-Auxiliary means whether other data sets are used for training.
-TAM w/o TSC stands for the proposed TAM method without TSC-based pre-training.
+Auxiliary indicates if other data sets are used for training.
+TAM w/o TSC indicates the proposed TAM method without TSC-based pre-training.

-LIRIS-ACCEDE Performance Comparison with Other Methods.
+LIRIS-ACCEDE Performance Compared to Other Methods.
 TAM w/o TSC stands for the proposed TAM method without TSC-based pre-training.

-Comparisons with SOTA Methods
+Comparisons to State-of-the-Art Methods

-We compared our results with top-performers on two user-generated video data sets, i.e., VE-8, YF-6, and a movie data set LIRIS-ACCEDE.
-The emotion recognition methods in user-generated videos contains: Kernelized , Concept , VAAnet , Dual , ITE , KeyFrame , and EmoIntensity .
-The affective analysis methods in movies contains: RBN , Know , and Adap .
+We compare our results to top methods on two user-generated video data sets, i.e., VE-8 and YF-6, as well as the movie data set LIRIS-ACCEDE.
+The emotion recognition methods for user-generated videos include Kernelized , Concept , VAAnet , Dual , ITE , KeyFrame , and EmoIntensity .
+The affective analysis methods for movies include RBN , Know , and Adap .
 These methods mainly perform affective analysis on one type of video.
-However, both user-generated videos and movies contain common affective patterns, so we conduct experiments on both kinds of video.
+However, both user-generated videos and movies contain common affective patterns, so experiments are conducted on both kinds of video.